Modern Retellings of Classic Novels

 In the aftermath of their father’s business scandal, sisters Jane and Celia Woodward are forced out of their San Francisco tea shop.
 Jane wants to stay put in the place she’s always called home, but Celia insists they move to Austin, Texas.
 Together with their kid sister, Margot, they head south for a fresh start.

 Of course, moving to a new place doesn’t immediately solve all of their problems.
-Their living situation poses challenges and tensions rise between Jane Celia, exacerbated by Jane’s new love interest.
+Their living situation poses challenges, and tensions rise between Jane and Celia, exacerbated by Jane’s new love interest.

 Jane is falling for an up-and-coming musician named Sean Willis.
 He has a knack for charming everyone he encounters – except for retired Marine Captain Callum Beckett.
 Callum thought he’d spend his entire career in the military, but after losing both his father and his left leg, he finds himself unexpectedly back in Texas.

-Readers say this modern retelling stays quite true to the story of Sense and Sensibility, athough it is told from the perspective of the middle sister rather than the eldest.
-It’s said this fresh take on the classic while calling back to meticulous details that fans of the original will notice and appreciate.
-It also includes many other enjoytable Austen Easter eggs and literary references.
+Readers say this modern retelling stays quite true to the story of Sense and Sensibility, although it is told from the perspective of the middle sister rather than the eldest.
+Readers say this is a fresh take on the classic that still calls back to meticulous details that fans of the original will notice and appreciate.
+It also includes many other enjoyable Austen Easter eggs and literary references.

 This Motherless Land book cover